Why Families Are Moving from NYC to Greenwich

 If you're a Park Slope family:

-Riverside — Family-first neighborhood, excellent elementary school, tree-lined streets, casual and welcoming.
+Riverside — Family-oriented neighborhood, National Blue Ribbon School, tree-lined streets, casual and welcoming.

 If you want maximum space and privacy: